rodigh/SpeedHud/README.md

-For details, please refer to the source of the fork.
+For details, please refer to the original fork.

+The main focus is compatibility with the new version; there are no additional features.

 2026/09/20:v43 — Debug build